-Why and how to apply for permissions under the Capital Requirements Regulation (CRR).
+Find out why and how to apply for permissions under the UK Capital Requirements Regulation (CRR).

 What to include

-- details of the CRR article under which the application is made
+- details of the UK CRR article under which the application is made

-- detailed responses to the CRR article conditions and relevant standards
+- detailed responses to the UK CRR article conditions and relevant standards

-- confirmation that the firm is content for the waiver/modification to be published on the Financial Services Register if approved, and if not, an explanation of why it would be wrong to do so, addressing the rules set out in the Treasury's Regulation 43, and
+- confirmation that the firm is content for the permission to be published on the Financial Services Register if approved, and if not, an explanation of why it would be wrong to do so, addressing the factors set out in regulation 43 of the corresponding Treasury regulations (SI 2013/3115)

 - important timelines